netlify/markdown-to-sanity/bin/blogs/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 title: 'A Step-by-Step Guide: Metalsmith on Netlify'
 authors:
   - Jimmi Lee
-image: /img/blog/metalsmith-banner.png
+image: /v3/img/blog/metalsmith-banner.png
 short_title: Metalsmith on Netlify
 tags:
   - metalsmith
-  - nodejs
+  - NodeJS
-  - tutorial
+  - Tutorial
 format: blog
 description: >-
   A short tutorial on the static site generator Metalsmith and how to host it on